Staff

 Fishery Improvement Project Analyst

-Marisa works with the other fishery improvement project (FIP) analysts at FishChoice to review materials from FIP implementers who are working toward environmental and social improvements in their respective fisheries, ensuring that their data is up-to-date and accurate on FisheryProgress.
-Prior to joining FishChoice, Marisa worked with the West Coast Ocean Alliance and West Coast Ocean Data Portal, where she supported state governments, tribal governments, and federal agencies in coordination on marine planning and data sharing projects on the West Coast of the U.S. She has also worked in shellfish sanitation, environmental restoration, and inquiry-based science and sustainability programs for youth aboard several different sailing vessels.
+Marisa supports the review of materials from FIP implementers working toward environmental and social improvements in their respective fisheries, ensuring that their data is up-to-date and accurate on FisheryProgress.
+Prior to joining FishChoice, Marisa worked in a variety of environmental roles, including supporting intergovernmental coordination on marine planning, shellfish sanitation, environmental restoration, and inquiry-based science and sustainability programs aboard different sailing vessels.
 Marisa has a Bachelor of Science in Resource Economics from the University of Rhode Island and a Master of Marine Affairs from the University of Washington.
-She is currently based in Corvallis, Oregon, where she enjoys exploring the outdoors with her dog, Misha, and steadily replacing her lawn with flowers, vegetables and native plants.
+She is currently based in Corvallis, Oregon, where she enjoys exploring the outdoors with her family and two dogs, and steadily replacing her lawn with flowers, vegetables and native plants.
 She also likes to home-can Oregon-caught Albacore!

 Favorite Ocean Activity: Sailing